syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Row-Height-Customization.md

 {% endhighlight %}

-## Customize RowHeight of a particular row on demand
+## Reset Row Height at runtime

 SfDataGrid allows you to customize the height of a grid row on demand by handling the [SfDataGrid.QueryRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~QueryRowHeight_EV.html) event.
 This event is raised for the grid rows whenever they come to view and hence you can customize the height of a particular row on demand by using the row index.
 Setting height to zero will collapse all the row in the grid.

+### Update Row Height while editing
+SfDataGrid allows you to update the height of a grid while editing the grid cell using [SfDataGrid.QueryRowHeight]() event.

 ### QueryRowHeight